 I’ll wrap this up with one more awesome, and truly special High Fidelity story.
 Earlier I said that most of my fondest record collecting memories were at the old store, but not all of them.
 In May 2020, COVID-19 began to wind down a bit here in New York.
 It wasn’t over yet, but there were whispers of life returning to “normal.”
 Not regular normal, but this temporary “new normal.”
 Anyway, Angela had heard via Facebook that a fellow vinyl community member in California had arranged a “private digging session” with his favorite local shop.
 At this point I hadn’t been record-shopping in months, and it was killing me.
 So, Angela suggested that we reach out to Marc, and see if he would allow us to come in for our own “private session.”
 Marc, being the awesome guy that he is, happily obliged, and we set up a socially distanced session.
 We got there, and Marc ended up allowing us to go down into the basement and dig through the unopened boxes and crates of records he had down there.
 It was a true goldmine, and some three hours later, we had dug through boxes upon boxes of records, but we still hadn’t made it through them all.
 We ended up setting up a second session the following weekend.
 I won’t say how much we spent; that secret lies between myself, Angela and Marc, but I will say that we came away with around 400 records and an amazing story to tell.

-Qualitative experiences shared with my wife and my friends.
+Qualitative experiences shared with my friends.
 That’s what I search for as a vinyl collector, and that’s what High Fidelity has given me.
 Why is my living room filled with Ikea shelves, loaded with 4,500 records?
 It would be easy to say it’s because I love music, but it’s much more than that.
-It’s not a line, or a spiel.
+It’s not a line or a spiel.
 I’m not selling you an idealistic version of anything.
 Collecting records is expensive.
-If you want good sound, quality, or vintage hifi equipment – that is expensive too.
+If you want good sound, quality, or vintage HiFi equipment – that is expensive too.
 Have you ever had to move with records?
 It’s an absolute living nightmare.
 Packing, moving, and unpacking them sucks.
 So, why do I collect records?
 I collect them because beyond the basic love of music, or the supposed “sound” vinyl provides, I like the experience of it all.
-I love going digging with my wife, or my best friend Joe O’Brien.
+I love going digging with my friends.
 I like going digging on my own occasionally, too.
-I enjoy making friends with, and getting to know the owners and staff of the shop.
+I enjoy making friends with and getting to know the owners and staff of the shop.

 Getting to know Marc a little bit over the years has been a treat.
 Shopping in High Fidelity has always been a pleasure.
 High Fidelity has not only been a part of my vinyl experience, but it has greatly enriched it over time in countless ways.
 It’s honestly been central to what I call my “vinyl happiness.”
 If you live on Long Island, and you haven’t been to High Fidelity over the past 15 years, then you are missing out on the best shop we have to offer here.
 If you’re from out of town, or out of state, and looking to take your own digging trip and make your own memories, then be sure to stop in and say hello to Marc and Jimmy.
 I promise you won’t regret it, and that it will be an enjoyable experience that will stay with you maybe longer than even the records you buy there will.